 Macro cameras have really come into their own recently.
 They allow inexperienced photographers to pick up a system and start photographing immediately.
 You will realise that macro photography depends entirely on the lens, and not the camera.
-More specifically, it’s about the lens being able to focus on the subject at really short distances.
-This isn’t to say the macro camera functions and settings aren’t useful.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]

 10. Olympus TG-5